You searched for: “agriculture

 This entry is located in the following units: agri-, agrio-, ager (page 2) gods and goddesses from Greek and Latin Myths (page 1)

-Desert agriculture which includes research in how to increase the agricultural productivity of lands dominated by lack of freshwater, an excessive abundance of heat and sunlight, and usually one or more of extreme winter cold periods, short rainy season, saline soil or water, strong dry winds, and poor soil structure.
+Desert agriculture or agriculture in very dry areas: Arid-agriculture includes research in how to increase the agricultural productivity of lands dominated by a lack of freshwater, an excessive abundance of heat and sunlight, and usually one or more of extreme winter cold periods, short rainy season, saline soil or water, strong dry winds, and poor soil structure.

 This entry is located in the following units: agri-, agrio-, ager (page 4) arid- + (page 1)

-The use of geothermal heat in agriculture; that is, the use of low-temperature geothermal water to warm irrigation water or to sterilize soil.
+The use of geothermic heat in agriculture: Geothermal agriculture is the use of low-temperature geothermal water to warm irrigation water or to sterilize soil.

 industrial agriculture (s) (noun), industrial agricultures (pl)